yzziizzy/gpuedit/DEVELOPMENT.md

 * Reset cursor blink on typing
 * Hide cursor when typing
 * Shortcut config presets
-* Pause on lose focus
+* Pause render loop on X window losing focus
 * Typing with a selection overwrites it
 * Implement INCR selection handling for X
+* Finish sequence breaks in undo
 * Redo
 * Drop file from X onto existing editor to open it
 * Save/reload workspace